 The latest news and insight revolving around global trade, logistics services, evolving customs and regulations, supply chain security, and the technology necessary to speed freight through the global supply chain.

-Volumes at the Port of Los Angeles (POLA) and Port of Long Beach (POLB) were solid year-over-year in November and mixed on a sequential basis.
+Volume gains continued on a steady pace at the Port of Los Angeles and the Port of Long Beach in February.

 Posted 03/16 · 09:14 AM · LM Editorial

 With the closing of three Japanese ports — Sendai, Hitachinaka and Kashima — some U.S. manufacturers and retailers may be opting for air cargo alternatives to meet shipping and sourcing deadlines.

 Posted 03/15 · 09:34 AM · LM Editorial

 In a letter to Department of Transportation Secretary Ray LaHood, DeFazio expressed his concern about the plan to allow Mexican trucking companies to operate long-haul trucking operations in the U.S.

 Posted 03/15 · 07:51 AM · SCMR Editorial

 While government and relief agencies are dealing with the ongoing health and safety consequences of Japan’s earthquake and subsequent tsunami, supply chain professionals are coping with the tremendous impact this has made on global shipping and sourcing.

 Posted 03/14 · 04:15 PM · SCMR Editorial